roberto-mardeni/az-webapps-iac/README.md

-# az-webapps-iac
+# Azure Web Apps Infrastructure as Code

-Azure Web Apps Infrastructure as Code
+This repository demonstrates different variants on how to run web applications in azure using IaaS, PaaS & FaaS services.